freqtrade/freqtrade/docs/installation.md

     !!!
 Note "Installation duration"
         Depending on your internet speed and the Raspberry Pi version, installation can take multiple hours to complete.
-        Due to this, we recommend to use the prebuild docker-image for Raspberry, by following the [Docker quickstart documentation](docker_quickstart.md)
+        Due to this, we recommend to use the pre-build docker-image for Raspberry, by following the [Docker quickstart documentation](docker_quickstart.md)

     !!!
 Note
         The above does not install hyperopt dependencies.
 To install these, please use `python3 -m pip install -e .[hyperopt]`.
         We do not advise to run hyperopt on a Raspberry Pi, since this is a very resource-heavy operation, which should be done on powerful machine.

 ------

-### Freqtrade repository
+## Freqtrade repository

-Freqtrade is an open source cryptocurrency trading bot, whose code is hosted on `github.com`
+Freqtrade is an open source crypto-currency trading bot, whose code is hosted on `github.com`

 ```bash
 # Download `develop` branch of freqtrade repository